 Mobile app is a potential area attracting the interest of many companies.
 Two common operating systems favoured by developers are Android of Google and iOS from Apple.
 There exists a big difference between these systems.

-The iPhone OS applies Objective-C/ C/ C++, which is regarded the “correct” language.
-This language is regarded as high performance, which enables developers to take advantages of phone’s actual functions, for example camera.
-Moreover, Objective-C shows the synchronization among iOS devices.
+The iPhone OS applies Objective-C/ C/ C++, which is regarded as the “correct” language.
+This language is regarded as high performance, which enables developers to take advantages of the phone’s actual functions, for example, the camera.
+Moreover, Objective-C shows synchronization among iOS devices.
 Apps coded with this language can operate on both iPhone and iPad.
 However, this language is more exclusive and it cannot be scaled to other platforms such as Android or Windows.
 Objective-C is somehow too difficult for unproficient developers.

 Android vs. iOS – a nonstop war

 The development platforms of Android differ far from that of iOS.
 Android creates open development platforms and enables developers to easily use third-party tools for Android app development market.
 Thanks to that, many features or functions are added to apps, leading to an impressive range of mobile devices.
 In contrast, Apple’s operating system builds a restrictive wall against non-Apple tools.
 The developers can use only a fixed set of tools in their developer guidelines while other tools are unacceptable.
 This becomes an obstacle for the creativeness of developers.